.223 Remington: History

+Development

 The development of the cartridge, which eventually became the .223 Remington, was linked to the creation of a new small-caliber, high-velocity (SCHV) combat rifle.
 Work on a rifle and cartridge to meet the requirements of the U.S. Continental Army Command (CONARC) began in 1957.
-Fairchild Industries, Remington Arms, Winchester, and several engineers (including Eugene Stoner of ArmaLite, who was invited to scale down the AR-10 (7.62×51mm NATO) design). contributed.
+Fairchild Industries, Remington Arms, Winchester, and several engineers (including Eugene Stoner of ArmaLite, who was invited to scale down the AR-10 (7.62×51mm NATO) design), contributed.

 CONARC ordered rifles to test.
 Stoner and Sierra Bullet's Frank Snow began work on the .222 Remington cartridge.
 Using a ballistic calculator, they determined that a 55-grain bullet would have to be fired at 3,300 ft/s to achieve the 500-yard performance necessary.

 Robert Hutton (technical editor of Guns and Ammo magazine) started the development of a powder load to reach the 3,300 ft/s goal.
 He used DuPont IMR4198, IMR3031, and an Olin powder to work up loads.
 Testing was done with a Remington 722 rifle with a 22" Apex barrel.

 During a public demonstration, the round successfully penetrated the US steel helmet as required, but testing also showed chamber pressures to be too high.

 Stoner contacted both Winchester and Remington about increasing the case capacity.
 Remington created a larger cartridge called the .222 Special.
 This cartridge is loaded with DuPont IMR4475 powder.

+Testing and military trials

 During parallel testing of the T44E4 (future M14) and the ArmaLite AR-15 in 1958, the T44E4 experienced 16 failures per 1,000 rounds fired compared to 6.1 for the ArmaLite AR-15.
 Because of several different .222 caliber cartridges that were being developed for the SCHV project, the .222 Special was renamed .223 Remington.
-In May 1959, a report was produced stating that five- to seven-man squads armed with ArmaLite AR-15 rifles have a higher hit probability than 11-man squads armed with the M-14 rifle.
+In May 1959, a report was produced stating that five- to seven-man squads armed with ArmaLite AR-15 rifles have a higher hit probability than 11-man squads armed with the M14 rifle.
 At an Independence Day picnic, Air Force General Curtis LeMay tested the ArmaLite AR-15 and was very impressed with it.
 He ordered a number of them to replace M2 carbines that were in use by the Air Force.
 In November of that year, testing at Aberdeen Proving Ground showed the ArmaLite AR-15 failure rate had declined to 2.5/1,000, resulting in the ArmaLite AR-15 being approved for more extensive trials.